-Up to 9,691,508 shares of Common Stock Upon the Exercise of Warrants and the Conversion of Convertible Notes
+Up to 9,691,508 shares of Common Stock Upon the Exercise of Warrants and the Conversion of Convertible Debt

-Secondary Offering of Up to 9,850,363 Shares of Common Stock Up to 2,411,848 Warrants
+Secondary Offering of Up to 9,848,762 Shares of Common Stock Up to 2,411,848 Warrants

-This prospectus relates to the primary issuance by us of up to an aggregate of 9,691,508 shares of our common stock, \$0.0001 par value per share ("Common Stock"), which consists of (i) up to 4,100,250 shares of Common Stock issuable upon the exercise of 4,100,250 warrants (the "Public Warrants"), each of which is exercisable at a price of \$11.50 per share, originally issued in the initial public offering of Lakeshore Acquisition I Corp., a Cayman Islands exempted entity ("Lakeshore"), (ii) up to an aggregate of 496,941 shares of Common Stock issuable upon the exercise of 496,941 warrants (the "Private Warrants"), each of which is exercisable at a price of \$11.50 per share, that made up a part of the private units originally issued in a private placement in connection with Lakeshore's initial public offering or were issued at the closing of the Business Combination pursuant to that certain Amended and Restated Purchaser Support Agreement, dated November 28, 2022, (iii) up to 3,179,410 shares of Convertible Notes due 2026 (the "Convertible Notes," and such shares, the "Convertible Note Shares") and (iv) up to 1,914,907 shares of Common Stock issuable upon the exercise of 1,914,907 warrants (the "Convertible Note Warrants") and collectively with the Public Warrants and the Private Warrants, the "Warrants"), each of which is exercisable at a price of \$11.50 per share, originally issued in connection with the offering of the Convertible Notes.
+This prospectus relates to the primary issuance by us of up to an aggregate of 9,691,508 shares of our common stock, \$0.0001 par value per share ("Common Stock"), which consists of (i) up to 4,100,250 shares of Common Stock issuable upon the exercise of 4,100,250 warrants (the "Public Warrants") originally issued in the initial public offering of Lakeshore Acquisition I Corp., a Cayman Islands exempted entity ("Lakeshore"), (ii) up to an aggregate of 496,941 shares of Common Stock issuable upon the exercise of 496,941 warrants (the "Private Warrants") that made up a part of the private units originally issued in a private placement in connection with Lakeshore's initial public offering or were issued at the closing of the Business Combination pursuant to that certain Amended and Restated Purchaser Support Agreement, dated November 28, 2022, (iii) up to 3,179,410 shares of Common Stock issuable upon the conversion of our Senior Secured Convertible Notes due 2025 and Subordinated Secured Convertible Notes due 2026 (the "Convertible Notes," and such shares, the "Convertible Note Shares") and (iv) up to 1,914,907 shares of Common Stock issuable upon the exercise of 1,914,907 warrants (the "Warrants") originally issued in connection with the offering of the Convertible Notes.
+We will receive the proceeds from any exercise of the Warrants for cash.